Priviy

 Best free encrypted cloud storage 2026: 7 zero-knowledge free tiers compared

 Complete comparison of the best free tier zero-knowledge encrypted cloud storage in 2026: Filen 10 GB, Mega 20 GB, Proton Drive 5 GB, Internxt, Sync.com, pCloud.
 Real quotas, true E2E or not, jurisdiction, limits.
-Tested and ranked.
+Based on public documentation and provider specs.

-By Eric Gerard · Éditeur · Priviy7 min readPhoto : Taylor Vick — Unsplash
+By Eric Gerard · Éditeur · Priviy8 min readPhoto : Unsplash

 30-second verdict: the zero-knowledge free tier podium